XHJK-TDT: Subchannels

-XHJK was the only city where Proyecto 40 (now ADN 40) was modified to include local programming.
+XHJK was the only city where Proyecto 40 (now ADN Noticias) was modified to include local programming.
 Ultimately, local programming in each area was moved to A Más.

 Analog to digital conversion

 Due to the Mexican analog to digital conversion mandate, XHJK-TV shut down its analog signal on May 28, 2013, and again on July 18, 2013.

 In 2016, XHJK moved from virtual channel 27 to virtual channel 1 as part of the nationwide move of the Azteca Trece network to that virtual channel.
 It was able to do so because channel 1 has generally not been issued to American stations since 1948.
 The network later renamed on January 1, 2018.

 Repeaters

 XHJK has five repeaters, four of them in Tijuana: